NidhiShree123/DevOps_Assignmen_BitsPilani/README.md

 Part 2:
 Create the Jenkins pipeline, which is checking out the code and build and compiling it on every commit automatically.

+# Steps
+1. Create Repository -
+  - ## git init: used to initialise a new git repository within a directory